KaveIO/AmbariKave/deployment/cloudbreak/README.md

 cd /var/lib/cloudbreak-deployment/  # All cbd commands must be issued from this location! sudo cbd restart
 ```
+## Authentication
+The first time you try to deploy a cluster, using the script, you will be prompted to enter your Cloudbreak login credentials (Cloudbreak username and password).
+After successfully obtaining Cloudbreak access token, login credentials will be stored in the hidden file .cbcredstore, located in the user's home directory.
+Note: In case of storing incorrect credentails, delete ~/.cbcredstore file.

-### Configuring target cloudbreak instance details
+## Configuring target cloudbreak instance details

 The file __```/deployment/cloudbreak/cbparams.py```__ holds the necessary configuration, related to the Cloudbreak deployment:

-* kave_version = "33-beta" - This string is appended on recipe and template names so they can be differentiated.
-Will be generated automatically in the future.
+#### Cloudbreak details
 * cb_http_url = "http://<cloudbreak public IP>"	- Cloudbreak Url for http requests
 * cb_https_url = "https://<cloudbreak public IP>" - Cloudbreak Url for http**s** requests
-* uaa_port = 8089  - Port on which tha UAA server is listening to on the cloudbreak instance.
+* uaa_port = 8089  - Port on which tha UAA server is listening to on the Cloudbreak instance.
 Default is 8089

-* cb_username = "admin@example.com"  - Username defined when cloudbreak instance was created
-* cb_password = "<password>" - Cloudbreak user password
+#### Deployment specific configurations
 * credential_name = "<cloudbreak credential name>" - Name of Cloudbreak credential which will be used for cluster deployment
-* adls_enabled = False - Parameter which indicates whether Azure Data Lake Store should be used for file system.
-Default is False.
-If set to True, a valid value for adls_name should be set as well
-* adls_name = "<Azure Data Lake Store name>" - Azure Data Lake Store name
+* network_name = "<network resource name>" - Name of Cloudbreak network in which the cluster will be created.
 * ssl_verify = False - Parameter which control SSL certificate verification behavior.
 Possible values are:
   * False (Default) - no certificate verification performed.
-We will just trust whatever is presented by cloudbreak.
-This was made the default option as by default cloudbreak uses very primitive ssl self signed cert.
+We will just trust whatever is presented by Cloudbreak.
+This was made the default option as by default Cloudbreak uses very primitive ssl self signed cert.
   * True - should be set when real certificate is used, or one which trust is established by other means (OS level, corp CA etc.)
   * /<path>/<to>/<trusted public key> - A path containing trusted certs or CA bundles can be set.
 In this case only the certs in this path will be trusted and no others - even if they are real ones.

+#### Cloud provider specific cofigurations
+* cloud_platform - indicates which cloud provider will be used for cluster deployment.
+Currently, only "AZURE" is supported.

+##### Azure
+* region - name of the cloud provider region in which the infrastructure will be created.
+* adls_enabled = False - Parameter which indicates whether Azure Data Lake Store should be used for file system.
+Default is False.
+If set to True, a valid value for adls_name should be set as well
+* adls_name = "<Azure Data Lake Store name>" - Azure Data Lake Store name

-### Manage recipes
+## Manage recipes

 Cloudbreak recipe is a script extension to a cluster that runs on all nodes before or after the Ambari cluster installation.
 Recipes related information is kept in __```/deployment/cloudbreak/recipes/```__ folder.
 The subfolders __```mandatory```__  and __```custom```__ contain the recipes definitions. __```mandatory```__  folder contains KAVE related recipes, which should not be changed or deleted and all custom recipes should be placed in __```custom```__ folder.